mpearon/govee-api/README.md

 ## Instructions
 Right now, this is a simple PowerShell module, so you just need to import it via `Import-Module`.
+- On first run of any functions, you will be prompted to enter your API key.
+This will be encrypted and stored in an environment variable in your user scope (`Govee-API-Key`).
+It will then be decrypted as required to assemble the headers.

 ## To-do
 - [X] Poll devices